🌍 We are committed to serving all families in Queens. Learning materials and parent study-alongs available in multiple languages. Contact us

 Get Involved

 B.O.S.S.
 Academy is free to all families and runs on grants and community sponsorship.
-Download our program brochure or reach out to learn how to support or enroll.
+Enroll your child, support the program, or partner with us to bring this to your community.